 ASEN 6519.
 Lidar Remote Sensing HW #3 -- Envelope Estimation of Lidar Return Signals Envelope estimate of the return signals for a K Doppler lidar and a Na Doppler lidar using the knowledge we gained through the lidar class.
 The knowledge includes our understanding of (1) the lidar equation and the lidar remote sensing procedure; (2) different physical processes involved in lidar; and (3) the process of lidar simulation, etc. - (1) Start to write a MatLab code for lidar simulations.
 Gather all necessary fundamental constants, atomic and molecular parameters, lidar parameters, and atmospheric parameters.
 You may want to set up the platforms so that you can add things later on.
 Also, you may consider using global variables for universal constants. - (2) Simulate the non-range-resolved return signals (photon counts per pulse) of potassium resonance fluorescence from the entire K layers in the mesosphere and lower thermosphere (75-115 km) using the Arecibo K Doppler lidar parameters and atmosphere conditions.
-Estimate the return signals (photon counts per pulse) of Rayleigh scattering from a 150-m bin at 30 km using the Arecibo K Doppler lidar parameters and atmosphere conditions. - (3) Repeat (2) for a Na Doppler lidar. - (4) From your simulation results, why are the Na lidar counts higher than the K lidar counts?
+Estimate the return signals (photon counts per pulse) of Rayleigh scattering from a 150-m bin at 30 km using the Arecibo K Doppler lidar parameters and atmosphere conditions.
+Note: You may use a simplified way to assume a constant effective cross-section and then integrate K density through the whole layer to get the column abundance for the calculation.
+Or you may do range-resolved simulation and then integrate the simulated photon counts through the entire K layer. - (3) Repeat (2) for a Na Doppler lidar. - (4) From your simulation results, why are the Na lidar counts higher than the K lidar counts?
 What are the key factors here?
 How would you improve the K lidar photon counts?
 Related parameters are listed at the end of the assignment for both K and Na lidars.
 You are required to show (1) your equations used for simulation, (2) your MatLab or other language code, and (3) your simulation results.
-HW #3 is due on September 29th.
-2014 in class.
+HW #3 is due on February 17th, 2016 in class.